appium/appium/docs/en/drivers/ios-uiautomation.md

-Appium's former method for iOS app automation was based on `UIAutomation`, an Apple-provided framework that shipped with the iOS SDK until iOS 10, when it was removed. `UIAutomation` was one of the tools included in Apple's `instruments` profiling system, and provided a JavaScript API that ran synchronously in the context of a single app.
+Appium's former method for iOS app automation was based on `UIAutomation`, an Apple-provided framework that shipped with the iOS SDK until iOS 10, when it was removed. `UIAutomation` was one of the tools included in Apple's Instruments profiling system, and provided a JavaScript API that ran synchronously in the context of a single app.
 The Appium UIAutomation driver established an asynchronous, session-based WebDriver front end for this API.